 Your mental health matters.

-There are a variety of mental health resources and services available to you as a STU student.
+Wherever you are on the mental health continuum, there are a variety of mental health resources and services available to you as a STU student.

 Every person and situation is unique; therefore, we all have different needs and preferences for mental health care.